bitbytebitco/samd21_tasks/README.md

 * Select the ```Memories``` section in the sidebar
 * Press ```Program``` to write to the device's memory

-#### General Instructions for Running the Programs

-On the computer, open and configure a terminal application (e.g. HyperTerminal on Microsoft Windows) with these settings:
-* 38400 baud
-* 8 bits of data
-* No parity
-* 1 stop bit
-* No flow control

-Start the application.
 The LED(s) should start blinking on the board.
 In the terminal window, the following text should appear (values depend on the program selected):
 ```